esimmons1/Encoder/README.md

 Notes:
 ------
-This is a straightforward demonstration of the Playfair cipher, so it’s not secure by modern standards.
-Still, it’s a neat historical cipher and a fun project!
+This is a straightforward demonstration of the Playfair cipher.
+I made it into a website for ease of use.

 ---
 As per usual, if you’re going to steal or use it at least credit me please.
 Thank you for reading and have a nice day.